accuser/uln/docs/index.md

    }
    ```

    Here, the class is marked with `Serializable`, and we've included a `serialVersionUID` for version control of the object's serialized form.
-The `value` field is also serialized as part of the object.
+The `value` field is also serialised as part of the object.

 ### Adding Comparison Capabilities for Sorting